era/era/README.md

 The projects listed here are only mirrors from my codeberg profile, in the future I won`t be creating those mirrors any more.

-Keeping the account so I can contribute with software hosted here
+Keeping the account so I can contribute with software hosted here.

+One example of my projects in Codeberg: https://codeberg.org/era/databook/

 ---

 Hi stranger, welcome to my profile.